andersonmendrot/estudo-mvc-dotnet-core/docs/index.md

 **HTML Helpers and extension methods (.NET Core context)**

 HTML helpers are used to inject HTML code using a Razor expression.
+For example

-For example, @HTML.MyHelper = “<h1>Hello World!</h1>”..
+@HTML.MyHelper = “<h1>Hello World!</h1>